 AHS Community Service Program

-everyone that a well-rounded education is more than achievement in the core curriculum.
+The major purpose of our Community Service Program at Amesbury High School is to communicate to everyone that a well-rounded education is more than achievement in the core curriculum.
 It is a program that will involve various agencies providing opportunities for students, their peers, families, and staff to become participants in helping meet the needs of many people.
 Students will be able to meet and deal with people of all ages, of all capabilities, and of all interests who will teach them and enrich their lives.

 Our overall objective for implementing mandatory community service as part of the graduation requirement centers around the development of character, self-esteem, and leadership qualities attained, not only through academic achievement, but also through a contribution to one’s community.
 We believe that community service involves service to one’s school community as well as one’s local, national, and global communities.

-Questions about the program:
+Questions about the Program

 Incoming freshman may start earning their community service after the close of the school year in which they complete the 8th grade.
 Summer community service hours will count towards the next school year.
-Seniors must turn in their hours to the Coordinator by the last exam day of Term 4 each year.
+Seniors must turn in their hours to the Coordinator by the last exam day of term four (4) each year.
 Underclassmen must turn in their hours by the last day of school.
-Community Service hours will be accepted for that current year only.
-Community Service turned in AFTER the last day of school will count towards the next year.
+Community service hours will be accepted for that current year only.
+Community service hours turned in AFTER the last day of school will count towards the next year.

 Students who join or are members of the Band or Chorus receive hours for their time served doing these activities that are beyond the requirements for the course credit.
 Students who participate in Internships and Big Brother/Big Sister receive 35 hours for their first assignment only if they do not receive credit hours.
 You may NOT receive any compensation for community service - payment, gift, or school credits.
 Fundraising to benefit an organization you are involved in will not count.
-The money raised must be donated to an outside charity that you do not benefit from to
+The money raised must be donated to an outside charity that you do not benefit from to receive community service credit.

 WHEN should students do the service?
 Students may do their community service on weekends, during school vacations, at night, during the summer, and after school.

 WHY?
-Community Service provides opportunities to build new skills, strengthen your resume, meet new people, enrich your life, promote goodwill, help others, and achieve personal growth and satisfaction.
+Community service provides opportunities to build new skills, strengthen your resume, meet new people, enrich your life, promote goodwill, help others, and achieve personal growth and satisfaction.

-Service Coordinator.
-The coordinator will have access to the record keeping and be responsible for approval of projects and awarding of community service hours.
-A total of Seventy-five (75) of Community Service are needed for high school graduation.
+HOW are community service hours awarded?
+All accountability will be handled by the Community Service Coordinator.
+The Coordinator will have access to the record keeping and be responsible for approval of projects and awarding of community service hours.
+A total of 75 hours of community service are needed for high school graduation.
 Service hours must be done outside of a student’s family.
 Family members may NOT sign as the supervisor of the service.

 GRADING: Each student must complete a minimum of 10 hours of community service per year, starting with his or her freshman year.
 A grade of PASS/FAIL (P/F) will be recorded on each student’s last term report card.
 A failing grade will prevent a student from being on the honor roll the last term of the year.
 Failure to complete the required hours will be carried over to the next year’s total.
 A student transferring into AHS will start his/her accumulation of hours at that point.

-(2) Students may not count service for their family.
+- Students may not count service for their family.